ThomasDanger/TicTacToe-In-Assembly/MIPS/FirstDraft-Unedited/README.md

 # First Draft

 ## Introduction
+`Written by Thomas Conner on 11/28/2022 in the passenger seat of a Nissan Rogue during a bumpy trip from San Antonio to Richardson, TX (4-5 hours) while listening to my sister's eight-grade emo music playlist at max volume.`

-This was the first fraft I wrote of Tic-Tac-Toe in assembly.
-This was done as part of a project for my computer architecture class.
+This was the first draft I wrote of Tic-Tac-Toe in assembly.
+This was done as part of a project for my computer architecture class and written in MIPS assembly language.

 The goal of the project was to make a working Tic-Tac-Toe game in which a player could play against a computer with no requirements on the CPU's moveset other than that it had